NBISweden/workshop-reproducible-research/pages/git/git-9-extra-material.md

 that brings the changes on `feature-branch` into `main`, but it contains no actual work itself.
-This is both a good and a bad thing: good, because merging is a safe, *non-destructive* operation (it doesn't alter history); bad, because it can make the history itself looks quite messy.
+This is both a good and a bad thing: good, because merging is a safe, *non-destructive* operation (it doesn't alter history); bad, because it can make the history itself look quite messy.
 These are the commands used and what the history will look like afterwards:

 ```bash